Bratislava – town defensive walls

 The beginnings of Bratislava fortifications can be associated with the 4th century BC, when the Celtic Boi tribe settled here.
 They built a defensive settlement (the so-called oppidum) with an area of about 100 ha, connected with a smaller economic settlement about 600 meters away and another center in Devín.
 The latter took over the function of the Bratislava oppidum after its destruction by the Daks around 55-54 BC.
 In the Roman period, legions were stationed only on the later castle hill, forming part of the fortifications of the empire border, Limes Romanus.
 Re-colonization of the area of the later town took place in the 7th century by the Slavic population, from the end of the 8th century being part of the Duchy of Nitra, and then in the 9th century the Great Moravian state, when a settlement developed, dependent on the vast Slavic hillfort located on the castle hill.

-Bratislava (as Brezalauspurc) first appeared in written sources in 907, during the decay of the Great Moravian state, on the occasion of the battle between Bavaria and Hungary.
+Bratislava (“Brezalauspurc”) was first recorded in 907, during the decay of the Great Moravian state, on the occasion of the battle between Bavaria and Hungary.
 At the turn of 10th and 11th century it was already a Hungarian border, castle and craft settlement.
 The first market was recorded in 1115 during the rule of Stephen I, and soon after the collection of customs duties was mentioned for the first time.
 The defense of the settlement at that time was most likely provided by wood and earth fortifications.
 From the end of the 12th century, it developed quickly, among others due to colonists from the Bavarian area, with a short slowdown after 1241, associated with the great Mongol invasion.
 However the castle fortifications and the settlement had to be strong enough, that neither the borough or the stronghold on the hill were captured.
 Their strength was also demonstrated by the transfer of the chapter from the castle area to the settlement in 1221, as this translocation would not have been carried out if the Bratislava fortifications were considered too weak.

 In the first half of the 13th century Bratislava (then known under the Slavic name Prešpork, German Pressburg and Hungarian Pozsóny) received a foundation privilege.
 At that time it was already an developed early Gothic organism with the features of the town, which it was decided to provide with stronger fortifications.
 This decision was also probably influenced by the Mongol invasion and fear of subsequent attacks, against which the Hungarian ruler Bela IV wanted to better secure his kingdom.
 Therefore, at the beginning of the second half of the thirteenth century, stone defensive walls were built, but they did not yet surround the entire town, but defended the most vulnerable north and north-east side.
 They were destroyed quite quickly, because during the battles of the King Ottokar II of Bohemia with Austrian Albrecht.
 In the 1270s, the town and the castle were conquered twice, in 1286 Prešpork took the rebel palatine Mikuláš from Kysak, and then the Austrian Albrecht, which in 1291 was banished by the Trenčín zupan, Matthew III Csák.